Iraqi Air Force: Inventory in the 1991 Persian Gulf War

-2003 US invasion of Iraq
+2003 US-led invasion of Iraq

-By 2003, Iraq's air power numbered an estimated 180 combat aircraft, of which only about half were flyable.
+By early 2003, Iraq's air power numbered an estimated 180 combat aircraft, of which only about half were flyable.
 In late 2002, a Yugoslav weapons company provided servicing for the MiG-21s and MiG-23s, violating UN sanctions.
 An aviation institute in Bijeljina, Bosnia and Herzegovina, supplied the engines and spare parts.
 These however, were too late to improve the condition of Iraq's air force.

 On the brink of the US-led invasion, Saddam Hussein disregarded his air force's wishes to defend the country's airspace against coalition aircraft and ordered the bulk of his fighters to be disassembled and buried.
 Some were later found by US excavation forces around the Al Taqqadum and Al Asad air bases, including MiG-25s and Su-25s.
 The IQAF proved to be totally non-existent during the invasion; a few helicopters were seen but no fighters flew to combat coalition aircraft.

 During the occupation phase, most of Iraq's combat aircraft (J-7, MiG-23s, MiG-25s, SU-20/22, Su-25 and some MiG-29s) were found by American and Australian forces in poor condition at several air bases throughout the country while others were discovered buried.
 Most of the IQAF's aircraft were destroyed during and after the invasion, and all remaining equipment was junked or scrapped in the immediate aftermath of the war.
 None of the aircraft acquired during Saddam's time remained in service.